Course Paper Project for British Society & Modern Novels

 - How do events in Brave New World change the Savage’s (John’s) personality?

-- Lord of Flies: How does Jack use or relate to the Beast to control the others?
+- Flies: How does Jack use or relate to the Beast to control the others?

 - Brave: Why does Linda give up on life so easily?